 How does the medical expense tax credit work?

 You can get a credit for unreimbursed medical expenses that exceed a set threshold.
 The threshold for the 2017 tax year is 3% of net income (the income you’re left with after deductions such as RRSP contributions) or $2,268, whichever is less.

 The credit is given at the lowest marginal tax rate.
 The lowest federal tax rate is 15%.
 Provincially, tax rates vary, but in Ontario the lowest rate is 5.05% Added together, this makes the lowest marginal tax rate in Ontario 20.05%.

 You can use the credit to reduce your taxes for the year but your expenses don’t all have to come from the same tax year.
 They just have to come from any 12-month period that ends in the tax year.
-For example, you could use expenses you had from January 1, 2013 to December 31, 2013 or you could use expenses you had from January 2, 2012 to January 1, 2013, whichever works best for you.
+For example, you could use expenses you had from January 1, 2017 to December 31, 2017 or you could use expenses you had from January 2, 2016 to January 1, 2017, whichever works better for you.

 Out-of-pocket medical expenses can be claimed.
 All eligible medical expenses not covered by a health insurance plan may be claimed.
 For example, if you went to the dentist and the charges were $750, and your health insurance plan reimbursed you for $450, then you can claim $300.

 Out-of-pocket health insurance premiums can be claimed so long as the plan is a private health services plan designed to pay for medical expenses not covered by your provincial medial insurance plan.
 (You can only claim the portion of the premiums you pay yourself, not any amount covered by your employer.)